-Abstract macro photography is one of the easiest projects to undertake.
-You can turn the most obvious objects into abstraction, just by getting closer to it.
+Abstract photography is one of the easiest projects to undertake.
+You can turn the most obvious objects into abstractions just by getting closer to them.

-They are the images that people will spend a long time in front of, trying to figure out what that image is of.
-For you, it was a scrunched up piece of tin foil, but for your viewers, it might be one of the most interesting photographs they have ever seen.
+They are the images that people will spend a long time in front of, trying to figure out what that image is.
+For you, it was a wrinkled piece of tin foil.
+But for your viewers, it might be one of the most interesting photographs they have ever seen.

 Patterns are everywhere.
-Look at the objects in your house, and try them from a new perspective.
-Nature has a great way to repeat objects, giving you a plethora of macro photography ideas to work from.
+Look at the objects in your house and try them from a new perspective.
+Nature has a great way of repeating objects, giving you a ton of macro photography ideas to work from.

-Patterns in macro photography may overlap with abstract and textured images, which only boost the interest in your image.
-Colours are also important, so look around you and start shooting.
+Patterns in macro photography may overlap with abstract and textured images, which only boosts interest in your image.
+Colors are also important in patterns, so look around and start shooting.

-They come in many colours, the grains come in many sizes, and you can even manipulate the shape to create mountains and valleys.
+They come in many colors, the grains come in many sizes.
+You can even manipulate the shape to create mountains and valleys.

-It overlaps into the world of abstract macro photography too, depending on your creativity.
+It overlaps with the world of abstract macro photography, too, depending on your creativity.

-One of the most recent trends in macro photography is utilising toys.
-They can be placed in all sorts of scenarios, ranging from very abstract, to mimicking human life.
+One of the most recent trends in macro photography is using toys.
+They can be placed in all sorts of scenarios, ranging from very abstract to mimicking human life.

 You can turn these tiny beasts into huge monsters using the right camera and lens combination.
-There is a whole other world out there, not seen with the naked eye.
+There is a whole world out there that we’re unable to see with the naked eye.

 Insect macro photography tends to be one of the most challenging niches, as they are mobile and unpredictable.
-But nothing good ever came easy.
+But the final image is worth the work!

-Flowers are beautiful as they are colourful.
-There is a wide range of flowers (around 400,000 species) which means you will never be bored.
-They come in all sorts of different sizes and shapes.
+Flowers are as beautiful as they are colorful.
+There is a wide range of flowers (around 400,000 species!) which means you will never be bored.
+They come in all different sizes and shapes.

-Some are found in the remotest areas of the globe, so it means you get to travel too.
+Some are found in the most remote areas of the globe, so it means you get to travel too.
 Getting in close is a great way to show our natural world in a different light.

 Nothing is more important than the eyes.
 We use them for all photographic purposes, for one!
 We also use them as a way of non-verbal communication, where our emotions are easily readable.

-The eyes speak volumes of our ancestry, and their colours and patterns are amazingly beautiful and unique.
+The eyes speak volumes of our ancestry, and their colors and patterns are amazingly beautiful and unique.
 The great thing about these is that you are not limited to capturing human eyes.

 Macro photography may seem hard at first sight.
 But it is so much fun in reality!
 You don’t even need a lot of equipment.
 A camera or a smartphone and a macro lens are enough.